-The access to some facilities is controlled
+- The access to most RAR facilities is controlled

 - Because of the possibility of introducing infection into animal colonies and the potential of exposing visitors to physical, chemical, or biological hazards, no unauthorized personnel or tours are allowed in animal facilities administered by Research Animal Resources.
 Some exceptions to this policy may be made by the Director, e.g. site visitors, collaborative studies, conferences and visiting scientists.
 Children under 13 are not allowed in the animal facilities without prior approval of the Director.

 - Should you observe any unauthorized person in the animal facilities contact either your supervisor, the manager or one of the veterinarians immediately.

 Transport of Animals Within and Between Research Facilities on the Twin Cities campuses at the University of Minnesota

 Research animals should be transported by hand or cart in covered containers that visually obscure the animals from passers by and physically contain animal wastes.
 Animals should not be transported on public elevators or corridors.
 RAR may be consulted for advice on the best routes for your needs.